 Rather than mirroring their efforts, we want to complement them with something new: a festival that celebrates handcrafted animation as a vehicle for personal, political, and narrative self-expression.
 Yes, experimentation is at the core of the handcrafted agenda.
 But we want films that go beyond mere exploration of a technique; for our purposes, visual experimentation should be a means by which the film in question reveals its greater story or message.
 If you have any questions about this, feel free to send us an email.

-Waivers for free entry are available for handcrafted animated shorts created by primary, middle, or high school students, or teachers submitting on their behalf, and for handcrafted animators of any age for whom the entry fee truly represents a financial hardship.
-Please do keep in mind that the Earlybird Submission window is already free, and try to plan accordingly.
+For our 2016 edition and initial 2017 submission window, waivers for free entry were available for handcrafted animated shorts created by primary, middle, or high school students, or teachers submitting on their behalf, and for handcrafted animators of any age for whom the entry fee represented a financial hardship.
+Both calls for entries also began with zero entry-fee Earlybird Submission windows.
+In mid-2017, we reached our goal of eliminating our entry fee entirely.
+There is now no fee to submit your film to Rush Process fest.